lubeda/EspHoMaTriXv2/README.md

 ### The funny but more elaborate way

 This is for the more advanced users.
 If you understand the concept of esphome, you can display nearly everything with this component.
+You are also able to create your own customized esphome based display with multiple sensors or even use it as microphone for the new [voice assist](https://esphome.io/components/voice_assistant.html) feature from home assistant.

 #### Concept

 You can add screens to a queue and all these screens are displayed one after another.
 ![timing](./images/timingv2.png)
 Each screen can display different information or is of a different kind.
 They all have a lifetime, if a screen isn't refreshed during its lifetime it will be removed from the queue.
 If there is nothing left in the queue, the date and time screens are displayed.
-Some screens can show additional features like an alarm or indicator see [elements](#elements).
+Some screens can show additional features like an alarm or indicator see [elements](#display_elements).
 You can add screens from home assistant with services or from esphome via YAML.

 #### Screen types